isabella232/ocast-receiver-samples/README.md

 These OCast receiver samples can be launched for test on a desktop using the [ocast-dongletv-simulator](https://github.com/Orange-OpenSource/ocast-dongletv-simulator)

-Each of the sample can be loaded using unsecure or secure WbeSockets.
+Each of the sample can be loaded using unsecure or secure WebSockets.
 To load the sample using secure WebSockets:

     http(s)://..../secure=true